Everything You Wanted To Know About Lube*

 There are indeed, and if your skin and nether-regions are particularly sensitive, these lubes are your best bet.
 Sliquid Organics makes hybrid products that are glycerin- and paraben-free.
-The folks at Health Magazine also recommend Good Clean Fun Personal Lubricant, which is made with herbs and vanilla and is "free of proplylene glycol, parabens, synthetic fragrance and other petrochemicals."
+The folks at Health Magazine also recommend Good Clean Fun Personal Lubricant, which is made with herbs and vanilla and is "free of propylene glycol, parabens, synthetic fragrance, and other petrochemicals."

 What's the deal with warming lubes?